The Best Classroom Cleaning Hacks

 Teachers, if your classroom is starting to look worn and raggedy now that it’s mid-year, try these best hacks, tips, and ideas for cleaning to get it sparkling again and get rid of any lingering germs.
-These tips are brought to you by Staples, one of my favorite places to buy teaching, office, and cleaning supplies!

 How to Clean Dry Erase Boards